Here are our active members that work voluntarily for Ocean Sounds e.V., in addition we have >50 passive supporting members.

 OceanSounds 2nd director, photographer, tour operator (Lofotenreisen.de), he started working with Heike in 2010 and has now (2014) joined the charity.

 Ralf Ehret, accountat.
-He has a long standing career in accountance and experience with non-proft organisations.
+He has a long standing career in accountance and experience with non-proft organisations in Germany.

 Biologist / Assistant Director of Ocean Sounds